Collaboration: Working together in Lewisham

 Lewisham has a number of collaborative networks, including:

-- Our well-established forum for groups working with children or young people will be on 6 December - contact email@example.com
+- CYP forum for groups working with children or young people has its own mailing list - contact email@example.com

 - Lewisham BME network for groups working with BME communities meets regularly - contact firstname.lastname@example.org

 - Lewisham Migration Forum meets regularly - contact email@example.com

 - Lewisham BME Health Network meets on the last Thursday morning of each month contact Lblbmenetwork@gmail.com

 - Community Connections facilitates neighbourhood forums for groups working with vulnerable adults in Lewisham - contact email@example.com

 - Lewisham Education Arts Network (LEAN) provides support for arts education collaborations - contact firstname.lastname@example.org

 - Lewisham Local supports volunteering and business engagement across the sector - contact email@example.com

 - Big Lottery have regular sessions at VAL to discuss potential applications, including partnership bids - contact firstname.lastname@example.org to book a place